navy-xie/nqgym/README.md

 ## More details

 After using the generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can read it to find more details.

+## How to contribute

+Please follow the guide [contribution](./CONTRIBUTING.md) to develop and contribute NQGym.

 ## Release notes